robhrt7/MCSS/en/index.md

 <div class="font-size_XL margin-t_L color_red"></div>
 {% endhighlight %}

-**Cosmetic layer styles can not be modified with cascade of other styles, except for context..**
+**Cosmetic layer styles cannot be modified with cascade of other styles, except for context.**

-Cosmetic styles applied in the most end of CSS, also it is not allowed to use **!important**.
+Cosmetic styles are applied at the end of CSS, also it is not allowed to use **!important**.

-### Benefits
+### Advantages
-Styles affect slightly on portal layout, dealing with code cloning and saving trouble of producing small project and base modules.
+Styles have no major effect portal layout, however dealing with duplicate code issue and eliminating the need to produce small project- and base modules.

-Project selectors allow to deal fast with rare situations, when we need to apply just a couple of properties for non-project module.
+Project selectors allow to quickly dealing with rare situations, when we need to apply a couple of properties for non-project module.

+<a id="context"></a>
 ## Context
-This layer include styles of high context and @media-rules, that can be used for changing standard styles for features of different context:
+This layer includes styles of high context and @media-rules that can be used for changing standard styles for features of different context:

 * .ie8, .ie9 - browsers
 * .touch
 * .logged-in
 * media-queries

+Context layer is an exception in style location rules.
+Styles of this layer are being distributed between all layers, which are being cascade-modified from context:

 {% highlight css %}
 /* Module name